 It’s not clear if Smith thinks Hawthorne’s revelations through to their logical conclusions.
 In the Nazi Prime world, there are a lot of dead people and people who will never exist, because the Nazis and Japanese killed their parents.
 There are not many open spaces in the other realities.
 The Nazis will never be able to send armies through, but the other realities will be able to send armies to Nazi Prime world, comprised of the populations that the Reich has committed genocides against and formed eugenics programs to wipe out.

 Hawthorne seemed intensely interested in getting through to John.
 The last 2 episodes, in particular, put the focus on John Smith, everyman and former American GI, as the lynchpin that connects everything.
 He’s been in the right place, at the right time, to take advantage of history for his own benefit.
 Now he’s at the right place and time to turn global oppression around.
 He’s under pressure from all sides, from Hawthorne to Helen to Himmler to Tagomi.
-He’s met both of the other two Men in the High Castle now, and they’ve shared some wisdom with him.
-Which direction will he choose?
+He’s met all three of the other Men in the High Castle now, and they’ve shared some wisdom with him.
+Even Hitler learned some temperance from the films.
+Which direction will Smith choose?
 The expedience he’s always chosen, or something new?

 Season 4 is set up to follow Helen’s escape, Juliana in the alternate reality, and Kido as he learns the art of persuasion and tones down the use of force.
 Tagomi will need to navigate the changes in the Reich and learn what they mean for the Empire.
 Liam will spread the film and work to rebuild the Resistance’s network.
 Childan will rebuild his business while working behind the scenes to help Ed and Jack spread Frank’s message.
 Hawthorne and Caroline’s fates are dependent on Himmler and John Smith.
 Sabra appears to be safe for the moment, and could continue to act as a hideout for the Resistance, if Holt and Earle don’t have friends who come looking for Mark.